Types of Aid

 Federal and State Grants

-Federal Work-Study (FWS) provides an opportunity for you to earn money by working on campus or with a qualified off-campus employer to help cover your educational expenses.
-The money you earn from your part-time job goes directly to you, like a regular paycheck.
+Federal Work-Study (FWS) is an opportunity for you to earn money from an on- or off-campus job.
+The money you earn from your job goes directly to you, like a regular paycheck.